hackeryoung/haystack/README.md

 ### Components Description
 All components are set up in a subset `172.20.0.0\16`.
 Only the reverse proxy server and the Cache server are exposed to the public.

-TODO priority is indicated by the number of ★

 #### Reverse Proxy Server - Nginx
 Responsibilities

 * server as front-end web servers gateway
 * load-balance client requests among front-end web servers

-**TODOs**

-* ★ add requests load-balancing feature among at least two front-end web servers

 #### Front-end Web Server - Node.js
 Responsibilities